ktrnka/branded-image-gen-service/README.md

 - That crazy AI branding page
 - Google/Facebook

+# Developing and running in Pipenv

+## Prerequisites

+1. Python 3.10 installed
+2. Pipenv installed

+## Setup

+1. `pipenv install`

+## Running the web client

+`pipenv run start_web`

+## Running the Slack client

+`pipenv run start_slack`

+# Developing and running in Docker

+## Prerequisites

+1. Make sure Docker is setup
+2. Make sure you have a `.env` file with all relevant keys in the project root directory

+## Running

+1. Make sure Docker is running
+2. `docker build -t future_crap:latest .`
+3. `docker run --env-file .env -it future_crap:latest`

 # On image generators

 - DALL-E 3: More creative.
 Deviates from branding often